xandervermeulen/mimicking-spiders-vision/README.md

 - All other notebooks are an overview of the results of the different models we tried out.

 ##### In the folder [results](results)
-- We show a few graphs about the metrics of the models we tried out.
+- We show a few graphs with the result metrics of our all predictions.
+- The notebook [AnimationMaker.ipynb](results%2FAnimationMaker.ipynb) can be used to create an animation of the prediction.
+Where you can compare the actual and the predicted trajectory.
+To see the results you need to extract the corresponding cvs files the the results of both the actual and the predicted trajectory.